umbraco/UmbracoDocs/Extending/FileSystemProviders/Azure-Blob-Storage/index-v9.md

 ## Configuring Blob storage

-The next step is to configure your blob storage, there's multiple approaches for this, but in this document we're going to do it through `appsettings.json`, for more configuration option see the [readme](https://github.com/umbraco/Umbraco.StorageProviders#umbracostorageproviders) on the github repository.
+The next step is to configure your blob storage, there are multiple approaches for this, but in this document, we're going to do it through `appsettings.json`, for more configuration options see the [readme](https://github.com/umbraco/Umbraco.StorageProviders#umbracostorageproviders) on the Github repository.

 Open up your `appsettings.json` file, we need to add the connection string and container name under `Umbraco:Storage:AzureBlob:Media`, your Umbraco section of appsettings will look something like this: